-PROTECTION OF CROPS – HOW TO PROTECT CROPS FROM PESTS
+PROTECTION OF CROPS – HOW TO KNOW ABOUT PROTECT CROPS

 Living organism requires food for their growth and survival.
 By photosynthesis, plants can make their food and animals intake food from various plants.
-Authority takes required steps to distribute food to the large number of population evenly by producing crops regularly and management.
-Till 10,000 BC people were nomads.
-They stayed in group and travelled various places for food and the place to hide.
-At the very beginning, those people intake raw food, then started hunting.
-Then ate raw flesh also.
-Later, those nomads learned cultivation of land to produce various cereal and other crops.
+Authority takes required steps to distribute food to the large number of population evenly by producing crops regularly and management called protection of crops.

-The process by which the grain seeds are separated from the chaff is called threshing.
+The process of protection of crops by which the grain seeds are separated from the chaff is called threshing.
 There is a machine called combine which helps farmer a lot.
 It helps farmers to threshing grains as well as winnow.
 Sometimes, stubs of crops plants left in the field after harvesting are burnt by the farmers.
-This we must avoid because it causes air pollution and may cause accidental fire to the harvested crop and damage it.
+This we must avoid in protection of crops because it causes air pollution and may cause accidental fire to the harvested crop and damage it.
 The parts inside the field help to increase fertility of soil.
 SEPARATION OF GRAINS

 The Faremers use to dry the harvested and cleaned grains to evaporate moisture in them before storage.
 Since they have to keep the grains for longer time, these should be safe from moisture insects ,rats and microorganisms.
 Insecticides and rodenticides are sprayed also to protect it from insects and rats.
 By the means of gunny bag or bin made up of metal, farmers store their crops.
 Government authority manages to store grains in various granaries and silos of different places at large scale.